MicrosoftDocs/quantum-docs/articles/optimization-solve-long-running-problems.md

 # Solve long running problems

-In the example in [Apply Solver](xref:microsoft.azure.quantum.apply-solver.python), a problem was submitted to Azure Quantum and solved synchronously.
+In the example in [Apply solvers to solve optimization problems](xref:microsoft.quantum.optimization.apply-solver), a problem was submitted to Azure Quantum and solved synchronously.
 This is convenient for certain environments, but unsuitable for others where there is a need to either submit a problem and check on it later, or submit many problems and compare the results.

 ### Submit the problem